AdobeDocs/analytics-platform.en/help/getting-started/cja-vs-bi.md

 ## Data

 CJA is based on the data that is ingested in Adobe Experience Platform as datasets.
 You can use an Adobe Analytics dataset coming from Adobe Analytics data streaming into Adobe Experience Platform through the Analytics source connector.
 Or you can use a CRM dataset resulting from configuring a Microsoft Dynamics source connector to your Microsoft Dynamics instance.
-See Data Ingestion Overview for more information on how to ingest data into Adobe Experience Platform and use it in Customer Journey Analytics.
+See the [Data Ingestion](../data-ingestion/data-ingestion.md) section for more information on how to ingest data into Adobe Experience Platform and use it in Customer Journey Analytics.

-Technically, CJA does not directly use datasets from AEP, but replicates all data from datasets that are defined in a collection (See Collection for more information).
+Technically, CJA does not directly use datasets from AEP, but replicates all data from datasets that are defined in a connection (See [Connection](../connections/overview.md) section for more information).
 It stores the data in a distributed reporting engine that makes extensive use of caching.
 That engine is fine-tuned for responsive queries on individual-level time series data, so perfectly optimized for individual customer related queries.
 The reporting engine stores data in column oriented, bitmap indices that permit rapid on-the-fly calculation of aggregate metrics.
 It has an extensive filtering engine that permits powerful segmentation/audience analysis.
 And it has a core understanding of the sequence among data points that is particularly useful in analyzing behavior across those data points (the order that things occurred) and for assigning attribution using various, complex models.

 The reporting engine works on partially-ordered, hierarchical datasets (e.g. person -> sessions -> events), and all data for a particular top level object (individual profiles) resides on a single processing node for accurate results.
 This partitioning allows for fast application of complex pathing and filters.

 One of the reporting engine biggest differences from traditional SQL and NoSQL databases is its ability to determine predicates based on sequence-oriented relationships at a fundamental level.
 These fundamental querying operations can powerfully look at the record stream, which is composed of many interleaved (and even nested) sequences, and perform a query against all of these intertwined streams of data with the efficiency of a single, contiguous sequence operation.

-Although the reporting engine is not as general purpose as other, more familiar big data systems, it is specifically designed to answer queries spanning millions or even billions of records (time-series data or experience events), generally in under a second.
+Although the reporting engine is not as general purpose as other, more familiar big data systems, it is specifically designed to answer queries spanning millions or even billions of records (time-series data / experience events), generally in under a second.
 Unlike other big data systems, it doesn't do this by sampling the data or by precomputing the answers to all questions it thinks you may ask, but it is instead able to compute the answers quickly enough to support interactive querying use cases.

 This specific design of CJA's reporting engine facilitates the data being readily available and at high speed for ongoing analysis and exploration, and therefor allowing to progressively gain insights and understanding of customer journeys.